Thunbergia grandiflora 'Alba'

 Bloom Time: Midsummer to late fall

-Thunbergia grandiflora 'Alba' is a vigorous, evergreen vine with thick tuberous roots from which emerge rope-like stems holding dark green leaves with slightly toothed margins.
+Thunbergia grandiflora 'Alba' is a vigorous evergreen vine with thick tuberous roots from which emerge rope-like stems holding dark green leaves with slightly toothed margins.
 The leaves are up to 5 inches (12.5 cm) long.
 From mid-summer to late fall appear the beautiful white flowers with pale yellow-striped centers.
 They are cup-like and up to 3 inches (7.5 cm) across.

 USDA hardiness zone 8a to 11b: from 10 °F (−12.2 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Plant the seedlings along the base of the support.
 Space the plants 12 inches (30 cm) apart.
 Plant the seedlings at the same depth they were growing at previously.

 - Back to genus Thunbergia